olivierbJAVA/OC-DA_JAVA-P1-Presentation/README.md

 - a presentation of the path and the projects
 - the achievement certificates for all lessons done during the path

-The main new topics / technologies learned and used for each project are the following :
+The main new topics, technologies and concepts learned and used for each project are the following :

 Project 2 :
-- Java langage
+- Java language
 - Object Oriented Programming
 - Algorithms
 - Git & GitHub